Background

 - Virtual reality (VR) and augmented reality (AR) for training and intraoperative guidance.

-- 3D printed models for preoperative rehearsal (complex EVAR, FEVAR, trauma).
+- 3D printed models for preoperative rehearsal (complex endovascular aneurysm repair (EVAR), FEVAR, trauma).

 - AI-driven simulators for continuous skill assessment.